sribalaji-16/Hardware101/README.md

 # Task 1

-In Task 1, you will learn the basics from [HDL Bits](https://hdlbits.01xz.net/wiki/Main_Page) and implementing them using Xilinx Vivado.
+In Task 1, you will learn the basics from [HDL Bits](https://hdlbits.01xz.net/wiki/Main_Page) and implementing them using Xilinx Vivado later on in the workshop.

 ## Note!
 - Don't forget to document your progress by taking screenshots as you work.
 Upload these screenshots to your given GitHub account.
 If you need help with this process, please review the [instructions](Instructions.md) again.